warrior-cultures-and-training

 Colonial Disruption and Revival

 Yet the Tatau never completely disappeared.
-A few individuals kept the tradition alive, and in the latter half of the 20th century, a powerful cultural revival began.
+A few individuals kept the tradition alive, passing it down in secret or in remote communities.
+In the latter half of the 20th century, a powerful cultural revival began.
 Māori activists, artists, and scholars reclaimed the Tatau as a central symbol of identity and resilience.
 This resurgence was part of a broader Māori renaissance that saw renewed interest in language, art, and ceremony.
-Today, tā moko is once again a vibrant, living art form.
+Today, tā moko is once again a vibrant, living art form practiced by skilled artists across New Zealand and abroad.

 Notable figures in the revival include John H. Taiapa, a master tā moko artist who trained a new generation in the 20th century, and contemporary practitioners like Te Uira Manihera and Rangi Kipa, who combine traditional techniques with modern tools.
-The Te Papa Museum has documented many historical and contemporary examples, ensuring that the knowledge is preserved.
+The Te Papa Museum has documented many historical and contemporary examples, ensuring that the knowledge is preserved for future generations.

 Legislation and Cultural Protection